laiti/panel/README.md

 ## How it works
 The systemd service specified in `systemd/panel.service` starts up a X11 session in vt7.
 So in other words it expects your system to have no other X11 services enabled.

 Instead of starting a window manager, it fires up borderless chromium and rxvt windows, displaying all kinds of data.
+It also starts x11vnc server if you need to do some debugging or log in to a service.

 ## What are the rest of the directories?

+- `bin` contains the scripts we run. `panel` as the main script, calling the rest.
+- `etc` should contain only one file: `etc/wifi`.
+It is used for generating the QR code for guest wifi.
 - `Xresources` contains rxvt configurations for the terminal windows.
-- `etc` - contains currently only one file: `etc/wifi`.
-It is used for generating the wifi info QR code.
-- `bin` contains the scripts we run. `panel` as the main script, calling the rest.